LynxLead/Colorful/README.md

 # colorful
-🌈 The fast entry into Kadena network
+🌈 The best entrance to the Kadena network.